f1redf0x/exvirion-web/content/posts/timewarrior.md

 Now that this hook is in place, my new workflow is this:

 ```
+# Create todo list item
 task add proj:clientname "Activity"

+# See my to-do list
 task

+# Start timing my to-do list item
 task start {ID}

+# Stop timer on that to-do list item
 task stop {ID}

+# Tell TaskWarrior that the item is done
+task {id} done
 ```

-and I have a perfect summary of what I did.
+and now I have a perfect recall of what I did.
 And if I want to add notes, then I just edit the task and add them.
+I just need to remember to kick off this flow when I start and stop working.
+Otherwise, I'll have to look up the commands to edit TimeWarrior values.

 # Summary